sinsesgo: An autonomous daily briefing on Spanish media bias

 April 2026 - Alberto Pou

 Ground News does this for the English-speaking world.
 Their daily briefing was the inspiration.
 But Ground News does not cover Spanish outlets in any meaningful depth, and most of their bias signal comes from the source label, not from the content of each article.
-I wanted something focused on Spain, that read every article in full, and that ran on its own every afternoon without me touching it.
+I wanted something focused on Spain, that read every article in full, and that ran on its own every day without me touching it.

 This post is for the technical readers who land on the funcionamiento page and want the long version.
 I will walk through the pipeline end to end: data ingestion, embeddings, clustering, and the agents that do the analysis.
 I will also explain a second use case that lives in the codebase but does not run in production, and why.